 Another way to save energy with lighting is to use sensors or timers so that lights are only on when they’re needed, this can be especially effective with high bay lighting.

 For example, you could install motion sensors so that the lights turn off when there’s no one in the room.
 Or you could use timers to turn off the lights after a certain amount of time has passed.
 By making a few simple changes, you can save a lot of energy (and money) with your building’s lighting.

 Use energy more efficiently

 In general, making a building energy efficient involves reducing the amount of energy that is required to operate the building.
-There are a number of ways to accomplish this, including:
+Learning how to improve energy efficiency in buildings can make sustainable building a reality:

 When choosing which measures to take in order to make a building more energy efficient, it is important to consider both the cost and the potential savings.
 It may also be helpful to consult with an energy efficiency expert to get specific advice tailored to your building.

 Making building energy efficient doesn’t have to be complicated or expensive.
 There are a number of simple things you can do that will make a big difference.
 We hope our tips have helped you figure out how you can make your own building more energy efficient.